Dog Breeds in Canada – Complete Breed Profiles

 Learn more >

-Wire Fox Terrier with a white, black, and tan wiry coat sitting on a dirt trail in a forest, looking alert and cheerful with its tongue out.
+Australian Shepherd with a tricolor coat of black, white, and tan sitting on a dirt trail surrounded by greenery, looking alert and friendly.

 Learn more >